 7. What Happens in Vegas (2008)

 After a night of fun, frolic, and a lot of booze, Jack and Jo find themselves married to each other.
 I know it happens a lot in Vegas, what being married to a stranger and all.
 It just seems very strange to me.
-Anyway, along with being stuck in their false marriage the duo also has to decide what to do with the jackpot they hit the previous night.
-With the court ordering them to work on their relationship and each of them trying to get their hands on the money, the story becomes a comedy, and then a loves story faster than you can say ‘Sin City’.
+Anyway, along with being stuck in their false marriage, the duo also has to decide what to do with the jackpot they hit the previous night.
+The court orders them to work on their relationship but each of them is trying to get their hands on the money.
+The comedy film turns to a romantic one faster than you can say “Sin City.”

 Read More: Movies Like Eyes Wide Shut